espressif/esp-idf/docs/documenting-code.rst

 ---------------------------

 1. No worries.
 All the software you need is well documented.
 It is also open source and free.
 Start by checking `Sphinx <http://www.sphinx-doc.org/>`_ documentation.
 If you are not clear how to write using rst markup language, see `reStructuredText Primer <http://www.sphinx-doc.org/en/stable/rest.html>`_.
 2. Check the source files of this documentation to understand what is behind of what you see now on the screen.
-Sources are maintained on GitHub in `espressif/esp-idf`_ repository in `/docs <https://github.com/espressif/esp-idf/tree/master/docs>`_ folder.
+Sources are maintained on GitHub in `espressif/esp-idf`_ repository in :idf:`docs` folder.
 You can go directly to the source file of this page by scrolling up and clicking the link in the top right corner.
 When on GitHub, see what's really inside, open source files by clicking ``Raw`` button.
 3. You will likely want to see how documentation builds and looks like before posting it on the GitHub.
 There are two options to do so:

   * Install `Sphinx <http://www.sphinx-doc.org/>`_, `Breathe <https://breathe.readthedocs.io/>`_ and `Doxygen <http://www.stack.nl/~dimitri/doxygen/>`_ to build it locally.
 You would need a Linux machine for that.